 Harrah's Entertainment.
-In connection with the Distribution, Harrah's Entertainment will cause Embassy to make certain amendments to the Embassy Bank Credit Facility.
-Such amendments are expected to include, among other things, a reduction in the aggregate principal amount available under the Embassy Bank Credit Facility and modifications to certain financial covenants.
+In connection with the Distribution, Harrah's Entertainment will cause Embassy to make certain amendments to the Embassy Bank Credit Facility to permit the Distribution.
+Embassy is also seeking to amend the Embassy Bank Credit Facility to include modifications to certain financial covenants necessitated by the Distribution and more favorable pricing, maturity and other terms.
+The total commitment amount under the Embassy Bank Credit Facility (presently \$650 million) could be reduced in connection with these amendments.